-1.19 The permittee shall monitor emissions and operating information for EUHMAPLANT in accordance with the federal Standards of Performance for New Stationary Sources as specified in 40 CFR Part 60 Subparts A and I. [40 CFR Part 60 Subparts A & I]
+- 1.19 The permittee shall monitor emissions and operating information for EUHMAPLANT in accordance with the federal Standards of Performance for New Stationary Sources as specified in 40 CFR Part 60 Subparts A and I. [40 CFR Part 60 Subparts A & I] - 1.20 Applicant shall install and operate in a satisfactory manner instrumentation to monitor and record the drum mix temperature and drum exhaust gas temperature on a continuous basis.
+Temperature data recording shall consist of measurements made at equally spaced intervals not to exceed 15 minutes per interval.
+All such records shall be kept on file until the end of the calendar year in which they were recorded and made available to the Air Quality Division upon request.
+[R 336.1901]